seasketch/geoprocessing/website/docs/Testing.md

 npm run test
 ```

 This will start a web server on port 8080 that serves up the `data/dist` folder.
-Smoke tests will run geoprocessing functions against all of the sketches and features in the `examples` folder. `projectClient.getDatasourceUrl` will automatically read data from localhost:8080 instead of the production S3 bucket url when using functions like `fgbFetchAll()`, `geoblaze.parse()`.
+Smoke tests will run geoprocessing functions against all of the sketches and features in the `examples` folder. `projectClient.getDatasourceUrl` will automatically read data from localhost:8080 instead of the production S3 bucket url when using functions like `loadFgb()`, `geoblaze.parse()`.

 ### Smoke Tests